takuto-NA/step-standards-explained/docs/glossary.md

 #### NURBS (Non-Uniform Rational B-Spline)
 A mathematical way to represent complex curves and surfaces.
 Extensively used in STEP B-rep.

+#### PCurve
+A 2D curve defined in the parameter space (UV) of a surface.
+Critical for mapping topology to geometry accurately.

+#### Knot Vector
+A sequence of parameter values that control the distribution of a spline.
+Used in NURBS to define segment boundaries and continuity.

+#### G1/G2 Continuity
+Measures of smoothness between geometric elements.
+G1 (Tangential) ensures no sharp creases; G2 (Curvature) ensures perfectly smooth transitions for reflections.

+#### Manifold
+A geometric property where every edge is shared by exactly two faces.
+"Non-manifold" geometry (e.g., three faces meeting at one edge) is harder for CAD systems to process.

+#### CSG (Constructive Solid Geometry)
+A method of building complex shapes using Boolean operations (Union, Subtract, Intersect) on primitives like blocks and spheres.
+STEP supports both CSG and B-rep.

 #### Tessellation
 Approximating a surface with a mesh of triangles or polygons.
 Standardized in AP242.